 EOF

-After creation, the VirtualDisk resource can be in the following states:
+resource can be in the following states (phases):

 Pending

-: The disk creation process is ongoing.Resizing
+: Disk creation process is in progress.Resizing

-- the disk is waiting for the user to upload an image (type: Upload).Ready
+: The disk is waiting for the user to upload an image (type: Upload).Ready

 : An error occurred during the creation process.PVCLost

-- system error, PVC with data has been lost.Terminating
+: System error, PVC with data has been lost.Terminating

-- the disk is being deleted.
+: The disk is being deleted.
 The disk may “hang” in this state if it is still connected to the virtual machine.

-Until the disk reaches the Ready
+As long as the disk has not entered the Ready

-phase, the entire .spec
+phase, the contents of the entire .spec

 If the .spec.persistentVolumeClaim.storageClassName